Piyushhbhutoria/Piyushhbhutoria.github.io/README.md

 # Piyushh's Portfolio Website

-A modern, responsive portfolio website built with Hugo and a custom theme featuring smooth animations and a projects showcase.
+A modern, responsive portfolio website built with Astro, React, and Tailwind CSS featuring smooth animations, dark mode support, and a comprehensive showcase of projects, experience, and achievements.

 ## Features